 Using closed cell spray foam in a high-moisture area is a great idea.
 Closed cell spray foam is moisture-resistant and can handle damp areas like crawl spaces, livestock buildings, vehicle wash bays, basements, and many other harsh locations.
 If you are unsure whether closed cell spray foam would work in your high-moisture environment, please contact us to talk to a qualified spray foam specialist.

 One of the most important advantages to closed cell spray foam insulation is the ability to be an air barrier.
 The Department of Energy reports that 30% of heating and cooling costs come from poorly sealed homes.
 Closed cell spray foam insulation’s air-tight seal can keep your home well insulated and reduce your HVAC utility costs.

 Where can you install closed cell spray foam insulation?

 Closed cell spray foam is a good fit in walls, attic spaces, pole barns, and basements.
-Basements are a great place for closed cell spray foam insulation and is where closed cell spray foam really shines.
-Because it is a vapor barrier and moisture-resistant, it is a perfect choice to spray on concrete or masonry walls.
-Using standard fiberglass insulation on a concrete or masonry wall is a poor choice as the concrete wicks water into the fiberglass, causing it to mold leading to some serious health problems.
+Basements are a great place for closed cell spray foam insulation because the unique properties of close cell spray foam act a vapor barrier and is exceptionally moisture-resistant.
+Closed cell spray foam is a perfect choice to spray on concrete or masonry walls as well.
+Using standard fiberglass insulation on a concrete or masonry wall is a poor choice as the concrete wicks water into the fiberglass, causing it to mold which can lead to serious health problems.